oracle-livelabs/security/data-safe/api-copy-audit-data/api-copy-audit-data.md

 - Oracle Cloud Infrastructure Java SDK 3.2.2

-## Task 1: Create a bucket in your compartment

-Create a bucket to store your audit data.
+## Task 1: Create a bucket to store the audit data

 1. From the navigation menu in Oracle Cloud Infrastructure, select **Storage**, and then **Buckets**.